PetroIvaniuk/llms-tools/README.md

 [Vicuna Team](https://lmsys.org/about/)|||[Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/)|
 [TII](https://www.tii.ae/)|||[Falcon](https://huggingface.co/blog/falcon)|

+- [Ferret](https://github.com/apple/ml-ferret) - An End-to-End MLLM that Accept Any-Form Referring and Ground Anything in Response, by Apple
 - [NotebookLM](https://notebooklm.google/) - a powerful new interface that lets you shift effortlessly from reading to asking questions to writing, with an AI thought partner helping you at every turn
 - [Amazon Titan](https://aws.amazon.com/bedrock/titan/) - a breadth of high-performing image, multimodal, and text model choices, via a fully managed API, by AWS
 - [Qwen](https://github.com/QwenLM/Qwen) - chat & pretrained LLM, by Alibaba Cloud